 Don’t use slang, don’t use abbreviations (I’m, it’s, you’ll, etc), and avoid personal pronouns, except when stating a position in Task 2.
 Although there is no research required, this is an academic essay in Western style, and these should still be very formal.
 You can learn about formal and informal language here.

 The IELTS Writing Exam is a major stumbling block for many students who easily get Band 6, 7, or 8 on the other sections – Listening, Speaking, and Reading.
 However, with practice anyone can get their IELTS Writing up to par.
-Get lots of practice and consider professional custom writing services.
+Practice often and get expert feedback on your work.